Stockholm Palace: Overview

 The palace is made of brick and sandstone.
 The roofs are covered with copper and are slanting inward towards the inner courtyard.
 On the main building they are encircled by a balustrade made of stone.
 The building consists of four rows, commonly named after the four cardinal directions.

-The facades of the palace were each given their own design and not the same as the original northern row.
-A triumphal arch in splendid Baroque style framed the entrance and the stairwell in the middle of the southern facade, and niches for statues were placed at every second window ledge.
-The middle parts of the east and west facades were adorned with Baroque pilasters, herms and statues.
+The façades of the palace were each given their own design and not the same as the original northern row.
+A triumphal arch in splendid Baroque style framed the entrance and the stairwell in the middle of the southern façade, and niches for statues were placed at every second window ledge.
+The middle parts of the east and west façades were adorned with Baroque pilasters, herms and statues.
 The palace has a total of 28 statues, 717 balusters, 242 volutes, 972 windows, 31,600 window panes and approximately 7,500 windows, doors and gates.
-The facade is covered with circa 9,500 sqm of dimension stone and 11,000 sqm of plaster.
+The façade is covered with circa 9,500 sqm of dimension stone and 11,000 sqm of plaster.
 The main building, without the wings, is 115 by 120 m and encloses the Inre borggården (the Inner Courtyard).

 Projecting from the corners of the main building are four wings facing the east and the west.
 Between the two eastern wings is the Logården, and between the two western wings is the Outer Courtyard.
 All the wings are 16 m wide and 48 m long except for the southwest wing which is 11 m long because of the position of the Storkyrkan.
-The asymmetry is concealed by the two detached, semicircular wings the Högvaktsflygeln (The Royal Guards Wing) and the Kommendantsflygeln (the Commanders Wing).
+The asymmetry is concealed by the two detached, semicircular wings the Högvaktsflygeln (The Royal Guards Wing) and the Kommendantsflygeln (the Commander's Wing).

 Approximately 800,000 people visit the palace each year.